bgoodr/keyboard-firmware-build-util/s60-x/README.md

 keymap_stdcapslockswap.c file that happens to be loaded in the current working directory, and loads it into the keyboard.

-I have found on Ubuntu that I sometimes have to unplug and replugin the USB cable, as otherwise you will get a "not present" error from dfu-programmer.
+I have found on Ubuntu that I sometimes have to unplug and plug back in the USB cable, as otherwise you will get a "not present" error from dfu-programmer.

     sleep 5; make KEYMAP=standard build load

-Does the samething as the previous example, but builds the keymap_standard.c file that is maintained in the firmware directory (see)
+Does the samething as the previous example, but builds the keymap_standard.c file that is maintained in the firmware directory (see keyboard_subdir variable in the Makefile).